rcloran/lr-inaturalist-publish/README.md

 faster[^1].

-You can also add photos to existing observations in the same way -- just group the new photos with the observation and publish.
+You can also add photos to existing observations in the same way -- just group the new photos with the photos already in the observation and publish.

 You can delete photos from iNaturalist by removing them from the "Observations" collection and publishing it again.
 If you remove all of the photos that belong